gbezyuk/koa-redux-router-isomorphic-example/README.md

 * Three routes: index, about, 404
 * Server-side rendering using Koa
 * Asset bundling using WebPack
+* ES6 with Babel

 ## Known Issues
 * Home link is always active.
 IndexLink usage is causing application failure, see [Navigation.js](src/components/elements/Navigation.js)
+* Enabling Autoprefixer in [webpack stylus-related configuration](webpack.config.js:11) also results in a webpack build failure (CssSyntaxError occurs)